 Once all of the client information, past and present programs, services and supports have been discussed a determination on the course of action occurs.

-If it is determined to be declined, TRiP Administrative Support will draft a letter stating the reasoning why it will not be moved to open file status and if appropriate, may include recommendations.
+If accepted, the iCT Action Plan form is populated, including Coordinated Custom Case Conference (C4) participants based on presenting issues and current engagement.
+If declined, TRiP Administrative Support will draft a letter stating the reasoning why it will not be moved to open file status and if appropriate, may include recommendations.
 A copy of the letter will be provided to the referral source and to the caregiver.

 Case Lead is assigned to the stakeholder who has or will naturally be assuming the greatest role with the client.
 In cases where a stakeholder is already involved because of a current open file or upcoming file involvement, this stakeholder will become Case Lead.